tgoodsell-tempus/teleport/rfd/0abc-kube-access-forward-identity.md

 ```go
 headers["TELEPORT_IMPERSONATE_IDENTITY"] = clientCert.Subject
 ```

+In order to prevent the user from tampering with the headers, the authorization layer will delete the headers after checking if the request originated in a proxy, so the user cannot send the headers directly and the proxy forwards them to the upstream service.

 Besides the security benefits, this option also has the advantage of allowing us to reuse the same connection to forward multiple requests from different users.
 It happens